astropy/astropy/docs/development/workflow/virtualenv_detail.rst

 virtualenvs with ``lsvirtualenv``.
 That just scratches the surface of the goodies included with virtualenvwrapper.

 The one caveat is that it does not support csh-like shells.
-For csh-like shells there exists `virtualenvwrapper-csh`_, which implements most of the virtualenvwrapper functionality and is otherwise compatible with the original.
-There also exists `virtualenvwrapper-win`_, which ports virtualenvwrapper to Windows batch scripts.
+There exists `virtualenvwrapper-win`_, which ports virtualenvwrapper to Windows batch scripts.

 venv